Lunaria annua: Description

 It is an annual or biennial growing to 90 cm tall by 30 cm broad, with large, coarse, pointed oval leaves with marked serrations.
 The leaves are hairy, the lower ones long-stalked, the upper ones stalkless.
-In spring and summer it bears terminal racemes of white, pink or violet flowers, followed by showy, green through light brown, translucent, disc-shaped siliques (not true botanical seedpods), sometimes called moonpennies.
+In spring and summer it bears terminal racemes of white, pink or violet flowers, followed by a kind of showy, green-through-light-brown, translucent, disc-shaped silique called a sillicle (not true botanical seedpods), sometimes called moonpennies.
 When a silique is ripe and dry, a valve on each of its sides readily falls off, and its seeds fall off a central membrane which has a silvery sheen, 3–8 cm in diameter; the membrane can persist on a plant throughout a winter depending on the weather.
-These siliques are much used in dry floral arrangements.
+These sillicles are much used in dry floral arrangements.

 Distribution

 Lunaria annua is native to southern Europe from Spain to Romania, and has been introduced to many other parts of the world with temperate climates.